LSD vs Psilocybin Mushrooms

 Here are some quotes from the web that creatively describe the differences between LSD and psilocybin mushrooms:

 - “With acid you feel like your driving the car, with psilocybin mushrooms you feel like you’re in the back seat along for the ride.”

 - “Acid feels like you are plugged into the universe while shrooms you feel like an old tree walking through the forest.”

 - “Mushrooms are for setting your roots, LSD is for spreading your branches.”

-Because of the variable and intimidating nature of psychedelics, it is always best to have a positive experience the first time around.
-I’ve talked to many users who had a poor first-time experience, and thus, refuse to try psychedelics a second time.
+Because of the variable and intimidating nature of psychedelics, it is always best to make your first experience a positive one.

 If you are looking to try either LSD or psilocybin mushrooms for the first time, be prepared, do your research, and dive in.